elastic/apm-agent-php/DEVELOPMENT.md

 make -f .ci/Makefile help
 ```

+_NOTE_:

+* `PHP_VERSION` can be set to a different PHP version.
+* For testing of Alpine specific binaries you must run "prepare" task with `DOCKERFILE=Dockerfile.alpine` environment variable set to build proper docker image.

 ### Local development with direct calls to cmake inside docker container
 \
 If you want to make local development easier, you can call build directly via docker commands.\